POTS and Dysautonomia: Understanding and Managing Your Symptoms

 What Is Dysautonomia?

 Dysautonomia is the umbrella term for any dysfunction of the autonomic nervous system.
-POTS is one of the most common forms, but it’s far from the only one.
+POTS is one of the most common forms, but it is far from the only one.
+Understanding what dysautonomia actually means puts POTS in its proper context.

-When it comes to dysautonomia, the autonomic nervous system (ANS) is the place to start.
-It controls everything your body does automatically: heart rate, blood pressure, breathing rhythm, digestion, temperature regulation, bladder function, and more.
+The autonomic nervous system (ANS) controls everything your body does automatically: heart rate, blood pressure, breathing rhythm, digestion, temperature regulation, bladder function, and more.
 It does this through two main branches.
 The sympathetic nervous system (often called “fight or flight”) accelerates things: it speeds up the heart, raises blood pressure, and redirects blood to the muscles.
 The parasympathetic system (often called “rest and digest”) does the opposite: it slows things down and promotes recovery and digestion.

 In healthy people, these two systems work in a constant, seamless dialogue, adjusting to every change in posture, temperature, stress level, and activity.
 In people with dysautonomia, that dialogue breaks down.
 The responses are too big, too small, too slow, or simply wrong for the situation.